 How to Make Homemade Chimichurri

-Planning to make this recipe?
-Here’s a quick overview of how it’s done.
+Here’s a quick overview of the process, with the key techniques that make it work.
 Detailed, step-by-step instructions are in the printable recipe card below.

 Making chimichurri sauce couldn’t be simpler.
 All the ingredients, the fresh herbs, garlic, vinegar, lime, oil, and seasonings go into a food processor.
 Just a few quick pulses and you’ve got a finely chopped, spoonable sauce that’s ready to use.